Why do you slouch?

 The more you lean forward the more tension and strain is created.
 Where the serious complications start to occur is when your posture is actually compressing the lungs.

 Obviously, it depends on the severity of your slouching posture, but this can affect your oxygen and carbon dioxide levels.
-You might experience a weird tingling sensation or pain in your chest as consequence.
+You might experience a weird tingling sensation or pain in your chest as a consequence.

 Not having enough space for your lungs to easily provide sufficient oxygen is a big problem and can cause a cascading number of issues.

 Your organs will suffer and especially your heart will have to work harder.
 Your blood pressure will rise which puts unnecessary stress on your circulatory system.
 Over time this can make you prone to more heart-related issues.

 This could be another reason why you experience chest pain.